 Some years ago, one of the traditional advice often heard on the internet regards to social media marketing was to post the same thing multiple times a day so you can reach as many people as possible.
-The reason being that social media used to operate using chronological feeds just like our normal blog, the newest post appears at the top.
-I’m sorry to tell you that today; this act is likely going to lose you traffic and followers than anything else.
+The reason is that social media used to operate using chronological feeds just like our normal blog, the newest post appears at the top.
+I’m sorry to tell you that today; this act is likely going to lose your traffic and followers more than anything else.

 All of that has changed today.
 When it comes to what appears at the top of your feed, relevance is now the primary deciding factor.
 For example, if you have liked a page and interacted with it before, new posts from that page will appear at the top of your feed even 24 hours later.

 But if you post the same thing multiple times you are watering down your engagement per post, hence your followers are less likely not going to receive your updates.

 Bottom Line: Don’t dilute the engagement of your posts by posting them frequently instead, post different stories per day and also make sure whatever you share is of great value.

 I might not have used the right word here, but I couldn’t think of any other way to express what I mean.